tier2tickets/Knowledge-Base/content/deployment/automate.rst

 .. image:: images/CW03-NewScript.png

-The next couple of conditions in this script is to make sure we cover both 32bit and 64bit installs of the software as both are supported, but the registry keys are stored in different places.
+The next couple of conditions in this script are to make sure we cover both 32bit and 64bit installs of the software as both are supported since the registry keys location depends on the architecture.

 Let's look at the 64bit version first.